zazaserty/zaquartz/content/Semestre 3/Comparative politics/Séance 1-What do we seek to explain?.md

 - Explaining an outcome with the purpose it fulfils:
 	- Strict rules are necessary when caseload is high or the health care system is not resilient.
 	- Evidence: Measures are strict in winter and lax in summer.
-- Other examples:
+- Other **examples**:
 	- The welfare state developed in response to the new challenges created by the industrial revolution -> in an agricultural society, no need for unemployment insurance.
 	- Federalism developed in countries with relevant ethnic minorities.
 - Theory of change:
 	- Political outcomes change when the underlying problems change.
 - The poster child of functionalist explanations is evolutionary biology:
 	- *Why has the Giraffe such a long neck*? *Why has the Eagle such good eyes*?
 - Problem: *What is the equivalent of mutation and selection in politics*?